Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Do you see the heart?

-Lake Shasta’s Heart Lake via Castle Lake trail is a 3-mile out-and-back hike with 800 feet of elevation gain.
-This trail offers hikers scenic views around the forest town and ends at Heart Lake – a beautiful alpine lake.
+Heart Lake, reached via the Castle Lake trail, is a 3-mile out-and-back hike with 800 feet of elevation gain.

-The trail is relatively off the beaten path as well.
-I’ve hiked this trail once and only ran into one other person the whole day.
+The trail is relatively off the beaten path.
+When I hiked to Heart Lake, I only ran into one other person the whole day!

-Dogs are welcome on the hike but beware of wildlife like black bears and mountain lions.
+Dogs are welcome on the trail, but beware of wildlife like black bears and mountain lions.

 Mossbrae Falls